Dannypa/MoodSongs/README.md

 # MoodSongs
-An app to find songs for user's mood.
+This app utilizes deep learning to define the user's mood based on their messages, and recommend music based on that specific mood.